matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 `zksync-web3` exports four classes that can sign transactions on zkSync:

 - `Wallet` class is an extension of the `ethers.Wallet` with additional zkSync features.
-- `EIP712Signer` class which is used to sign `EIP712`-typed zkSync transactions.
+- `EIP712Signer` class that is used to sign `EIP712`-typed zkSync transactions.
 - `Signer` and `L1Signer` classes, which should be used for browser integration.

 ## `Wallet`